Human Capital and Social Policies and Practices

 We are committed to our people, our stakeholders and the community as a whole.
 We have a variety of programs to incentivize and support our employees, from employee ownership to comprehensive benefits and training.
 We are also committed to equal opportunity, diversity and other policies and practices designed to fulfill our commitment to social and human capital development.
-And, we have a passionate commitment to charity.

 Employee Diversity, Inclusion and Equal Opportunity

 We believe that by cultivating a dynamic mix of people and ideas, we enrich the performance of our businesses, the experience of our increasingly diverse employee base, and our unique communities.
 We are committed to equal opportunity, diversity and other policies and practices that seek to further our development of a diverse and inclusive workplace.
 We consider all qualified applicants for job openings and promotions without regard to race, color, religion, gender, sexual orientation, gender identity, national origin or ancestry, age, disability, service in the armed forces, or any other characteristic that has no bearing on the ability of employees to do their jobs well.
 We continue to develop initiatives to support these values and have implemented a policy that requires the inclusion of qualified, diverse candidates in the final round of interviews for leadership roles.

 We are dedicated to our efforts to achieve pay equity.
 Our promotion and compensation processes are designed to enable us to treat employees fairly, and our compensation decisions are differentiated based on performance.